uhlerlab/image2reg/test_protocol.md

 > [!WARNING]
 > The total computation time of all analyses described in this protocol can exceed 1000 hours of computation time on a CPU (depending on the used infrastructure) and generates approximately 2 TB of data.

 This step-by-step protocol details how all presented analyses can be reproduced from scratch.
 Given the time and space complexity of the analyses and the amount of additional software packages this requires that this is only run by experienced users.
-To quickly test our Image2Reg pipeline or use it to perform inference on your own data set, please refer to respective documentation described in our [ReadMe file]()
+To quickly test our Image2Reg pipeline or use it to perform inference on your own data set, please refer to respective documentation described in our [ReadMe file](https://github.com/uhlerlab/image2reg/blob/master/README.md).

 ---